 Every Catholic priest is ordained in Christ to say, "In Christ Jesus I became your father through the Gospel" (1 Cor.
 4:15).
 A priest is sent "to deal with us as a father deals with his children, encouraging, comforting, and urging us to live lives worthy of God" (1 Thess.
 2:11-12).

 Catholics certainly agree that all true Christians are priests (1 Pet.
 2:9).
 We call this the "common priesthood."

-I believe at the last supper Jesus invited his apostles to a very special role in his ministry.
-We call this the "ministerial priesthood" and I believe that it has been passed down from generation to generation in the tradition of the Levites through the person of Jesus.
+At the last supper Jesus invited his apostles to a very special role in his ministry.
+We call this the "ministerial priesthood" and it has been passed down from generation to generation in the tradition of the Levites through the person of Jesus.
 Today when people talk about a priest they are generally talking about this special kind of "ministerial priest."
 (The guys with the collars.)

 This basically means that priests serve the lay people (common priests).

 Isn't God against the use of rituals?

 Catholics don't think God is against the use of ritual as part of the way he ministers to his people.
 He is only against empty rituals that are performed with no heart behind them (Matt 6:7).
 By the way, Evangelicals have rituals too, like lifting their hands when they sing praise music.
 This is totally cool with me - we do it too, so does my priest!
 And we love it when Evangelicals turn their chairs around, and facing the chair, kneel on the floor, resting their elbows on the chair.
 The first time I (David) saw that at a conference of Evangelical pastors, I thought to myself, "it would be a lot easy for them to just get kneelers."
 Of course, I got down on my knees and prayed with everyone using these makeshift kneelers.
 I felt very much at home in this traditional Catholic prayer position.